 - Customer Service

-If your business is involved in launching a social media strategy, or if you’ve been participating for some time but aren’t seeing the results you expected, ask yourself if your company fits this description.
+If your organization is involved in launching a social media strategy, or if you’ve been participating for some time but aren’t seeing the results you expected, ask yourself if your company fits this description.

 - Departments are siloed

-- Social media is seen as marketing
+- Social media is seen as a marketing function only

 - When you ask for input department heads tell you they don’t have time

 - Social media team leaders are not included in other marketing efforts

 - Department heads can’t provide the answers to questions posed on social media pages, or they don’t think it’s important

 - Timely responses are impossible to come by

 In a perfect world, the social media marketer should be able to coordinate efforts from customer service, marketing, human resources and, sometimes, front line operations, to facilitate the company in being social as an organization.
 Companies need to embrace this philosophy before their social media efforts will truly be successful.